Welcome back. Thanks for joining me on this discussion of benign breast diseases in the section of

 in patients with family history of breast cancer.
 Next, we perform a thorough examination, both

-may be more amenable to ultrasound imaging as opposed to age-appropriate patients undergoing
+and may be more amenable to ultrasound imaging as opposed to age-appropriate patients undergoing mammograms.

 Speaking of, we usually get tissue biopsies to help us guide the next step of management.